shadow

 During this deferral, if the juvenile stays out of trouble and completes additional conditions imposed by the judge, then the case may be dismissed.

 Are You a Juvenile Facing a Criminal Charge in NJ?
-Contact a Trusted Camden Juvenile Criminal Lawyer from Aydelotte & Scardella Law for a Free Consultation
+Contact a Trusted Camden Juvenile Criminal Lawyer from Aydelotte Law, LLC for a Free Consultation

 An adjudication of delinquency as a juvenile has the potential to hinder a promising life even before it can begin.
 But don’t lose hope.
 There are a variety of legal options to consider that can protect your potential.